 The person in this position must possess a great deal of empathy; must exercise careful judgment while giving individualized attention to clients in the areas of personal growth and development.
 This person must also provide a learning environment focused on specific subjects in a small group setting that allows for individual differences and promotes respect for the value and dignity of each client.

 Essential Job Functions:

-- Provide Assistant Director with information to aid in assessment of clients’ strengths and also areas where improvement is Be responsible for documentation of client progress and assessing client skills.
+- Provide Assistant Director with information to aid in the assessment of clients’ strengths and also areas where improvement is Be responsible for the documentation of client progress and assessing client skills.

 - Communicate with Program Instructors and other staff to provide a detailed assessment of clients for ISPs and 6-month progress reports.